 From August 16-18, 2016, the first meetings of the Tribal Transportation Self-Governance Committee were held in Sterling, Virginia.
 Please see FHWA’s announcement for more details.

-September 16, 2016: Applications for FHWA’s Tribal Transportation Program Safety Funds (TTPSF) are due.
+September 16, 2016, was the application deadline for FHWA’s Tribal Transportation Program Safety Funds (TTPSF).
+The FHWA will now evaluate applications and distribute the funds on a competitive basis.
 Please see FHWA’s Notice of Funding Opportunity for more details.

-September 23, 2016: Nominations for the Emergency Route Working Group (ERWG) are due.
+Nominations for the Emergency Route Working Group (ERWG) were due on September 23, 2016.
 The ERWG will provide the Secretary of Transportation, through the Administrator of the FHWA, with advice and recommendations for the implementation of best practices for expeditious state approval of special permits for vehicles involved in emergency response and recovery.

 October 31, 2016: Under section 1316 of the FAST Act, the Secretary must submit recommendations to Congress on legislation to permit assumption of additional authorities by States.
 The FAST Act specifically asks for recommendations in the areas of real estate acquisition and project design.
-In order to implement section 1316, FHWA is soliciting feedback from States and other stakeholders on additional authorities to assume under title 23, including real estate acquisition and project design.
-The FHWA is collecting suggestions through October 31; at the end of that period, FHWA will assess the suggestions and submit a report to Congress.
+In order to implement section 1316, FHWA is soliciting feedback from States and other stakeholders on additional authorities for States to assume under title 23, including real estate acquisition and project design.
+The FHWA is collecting suggestions through October 31; subsequently, FHWA will assess the suggestions and submit a report to Congress.

 October 31, 2016: FHWA announced a new web site providing information and guidance on the use of programmatic approaches to project delivery in accordance with section 1421 of the FAST Act.
 The FHWA requests comments on what procedures, techniques, programmatic approaches, or best practices should be considered for inclusion on the web site.
 In addition, FHWA is requesting comment on any information resources that are readily available regarding practices and procedures that avoid unnecessary delays, minimize cost overruns, and ensure the effective use of Federal funds.